 "The traditional pathway to politics, and the traditional politicians who follow these well-worn paths, will not lead us to the transformational change our city needs," McKesson said.

 Baltimore Mayor Stephanie Rawlings-Blake announced in September that she would not seek re-election.
 She was criticized for missteps she made during riots and civil unrest in Baltimore following the death of Freddie Gray in police custody.

-McKesson is a native of Baltimore, where he has been a youth organizer and administrator who worked with a program designed to attract quality staff for the city’s public school system, according to his LinkedIn profile.
+McKesson is a native of Baltimore, where he has been a youth organizer, teacher and administrator who worked with a program designed to attract quality staff for the city's public school system, according to his LinkedIn profile.

-The Black Lives Matter movement has fought for issues affecting the African-American community to be part of the presidential campaign, with activists at times interrupting Democratic candidates.
-The movement has helped to shape the conversation on race and policing across the nation.
+The Black Lives Matter movement has fought for issues affecting the African-American community to be part of the presidential campaign, with activists at times interrupting Democratic candidates, and the movement has helped to shape the conversation on race and policing across the nation.